Diversity Initiatives Endowment Career Development Award

-Possible Eligible Expenses including, but not limited to:
+Possible eligible expenses include, but are not limited to:

 - Enrolled as an undergraduate student or graduate student at an accredited US institution at time of application and the time of the activity or event

-- Recommendation from your advisor at your home institution
+- Recommendation from the advisor at the home institution

-- Member of an under-represented group (such as, African American, Hispanic/Latino, Native American including Alaskan, Hawaiian, or Pacific Islander) in the biomedical sciences as defined by NIH
+- Member of an under-represented group in the biomedical sciences as defined by NIH (African American, Hispanic/Latino, Native American including Alaskan, Hawaiian, or Pacific Islander)

 - SOT Undergraduate Student Affiliate or Graduate Student Member